devops329/devops/instruction/awsAccount/awsAccount.md

 >
 > You want to create an alert for your billing so that you don't get surprised when you accidentally start incurring cost.

 Billing alerts help protect your from incurring unnecessary cost.
-For you fiscal safety you are **highly encouraged** to create alerts that will save you from spending more that you have anticipated.
+For your fiscal safety you are **highly encouraged** to create alerts that will save you from spending more that you have anticipated.

 By default, AWS will create _Free Tier alerts_ for you.
 These will email you whenever you come within a certain percentage threshold of your allocated free tier resource.